yeah/hassio-addons/README.md

 More informations in the [Wiki](https://github.com/kreativmonkey/hassio-addons/wiki).

-## Known Issues

-At the moment you need to [fix folder rights]( https://community.home-assistant.io/t/homegear-add-on-for-hassio/35169/19?u=kreativmonkey) after the first installation.

 ## Limitations

 Works for me™, but your mileage may vary.
 I've tested Homematic/MAX! with an Raspberry Pi 3b+, Raspberry Pi 2b and the Hass.io container and an MAX!
 Cube with [CUL Firmware](https://community.home-assistant.io/t/converting-a-max-cube-to-cul-cun-to-use-with-home-assistant/74218).

 At the moment this add-on needs two different dockerfiles to work on different hardware.
 I hope to replace the homegear-rpi add-on in future to provite one add-on for all plattforms.

+# Contribution

-Pull requests are *very* welcome, especially to make this add-on work on other platforms.
+You are welcome to open new issues for feature requests ore problems.
+Also pull requests are *very* welcome, especially to make this add-on work on other platforms.

 ## Debug